-The General Manager of NICB, Mr Klaus Tomalla, made a contribution to La Vida Berhad, for their artwork in the company's 2021 calendar.
+The General Manager of NICB, Mr Klaus Tomalla, made a contribution to La Vida Berhad in appreciation for their artwork for the company's 2022 calendars.

-The collaboration between NICB and the Beam Initiative by La Vida Berhad, aim to create awareness and display the talents of their differently-abled artists.
+The collaboration between NICB and the Beam Initiative by La Vida Berhad, is to raise awareness and exhibit the talents of their differently-abled artists.